When to Germinate Bamboo Seeds

 Bamboo Seed Germination in Sub-tropical and Tropical Zones

-However, tropical gardeners should incrementally expose young nursery/indoor plants to the more intense sunlight and higher temps found at more southern latitudes.
-Always protect young seedlings from intense midday sun, and water young bamboo plants daily when daytime temps are hot.
-Be especially watchful for dual exposure to high temperatures and wind, which can quickly stress any plant, young bamboo plants included.
-Monitor the potential for reflected or retained heat from adjacent surfaces, and resituate young plants that show any signs of heat stress.
+Always protect young seedlings, even those considered tropical varieties, from intense midday sun, and water young bamboo plants daily when daytime temps are high.
+Be especially watchful for dual exposure to high temperatures and wind, which can quickly stress any young plant.
+Monitor the potential for reflected or retained heat from adjacent surfaces, and relocate young plants that show any signs of heat stress.